DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Lecture and Focused Notes/Nations and nationalism.md

 There is a stretching of global networks (with global warming), and intensity of global interconnectedness with high-speed telecommunications and velocity of global flows.

 So the role of the nation-state is still thus, but reshaped.

+## Nationalism and populism:

+Brubaker wrote an interesting article about Populism and Nationalism - Populism is distinct, opposition between elite and the people whereas strong nationalist elements in populist discourse and policies - economic protectionism, reneging international commitments, strong focus on the protection of borders, nostalgia and so on...

+Possible explanation for its appeal: from the 1990s until the 2010s, centre-left political parties embraced neo-liberal economic policies and identity politics culturally.